Housekeeping Safety · 2–5 min toolbox talk

 Key Hazards

-- Back strain from poor posture
+- Strains from repetitive pushing or poor posture

 2–3 Minute Talk Script